1 – Upper Chamber (has holes for the filters)

 - On the bottom of the upper chamber, screw on the wingnut until tight.

 - Plug remaining holes with included plugs.
 These can be removed if you purchase more filters to fill up the spots.
-You may have either white blocking plugs, or black cork plugs.
-If your unit contains white plugs, when installed, from top to bottom you should have:
+You may have either white blocking plugs, or white or black cork plugs.
+If your unit contains white screw-type plugs, when installed, from top to bottom you should have:

 - Blocking plug